developer-zebra/developer-zebra-site/src/ehs/2-5/guide/settings/index.md

 * The search icon is visible on the Keyguard screen
 * The Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag

-Unless **_all four_** of the above conditions are true, the value in this tag is ignored. **Note: If no search-app shortcut exists on the device lockscreen, or if the search app is not present in User Mode, use of this tag is not required**.
+Unless **_all four_** of the above conditions are true, the value in this tag is ignored.
+Note: If no search-app shortcut exists on the device lockscreen, or if the search app is not present in User Mode, use of this tag is not required.

+**To prevent use of search, Zebra recommends using this tag _and_ removing the search app from the User Mode screen**.

 <img alt="" style="height:350px" src="search_disable.png"/>